We're the oldest and largest children's charity in the UK

 Dennis has spent more than 20 years working in urban regeneration.
 He is currently Group Finance Director of the consultancy and construction company Mace.
 Before joining Mace, he was CEO of the Olympic Delivery Authority, and CEO of the London Legacy Development Corporation.
 In June 2013 he was awarded a CBE for his contribution to the London Olympic Games.
 Dennis became a Trustee in 2017.

 Moni is Non-Executive Director of FTSE250 companies Polypipe Group PLC, where she also chairs the Remuneration Committee, Investec Bank PLC and Dairy Crest Group PLC.
 Moni is also a governing council member of Cranfield University and was previously a Board member of the Solicitors Regulation Authority and chaired its Equality, Diversity and Inclusion Committee.
 She was formerly a senior partner at international law firm Olswang LLP.
 She subsequently became Chief Operating Officer of Aistemos Ltd, an intellectual property data analytics company.
 Moni became a Trustee in 2017.

 Darra is a partner at the global professional services firm EY (formerly Ernst and Young), where he leads the government and public sector practice in the UK and Ireland.
 He was previously Chief Executive of Job Centre Plus and of Ealing and Luton councils.
 He started his career in housing in the charitable sector and then went on to become the CEO of two London based housing associations.
 He has led and chaired a number of reviews on behalf of senior members of the various Governments including the Commission for Integration and Cohesion (2007), the Riots Panel reviewing the causes of the riots in August 2011, the expert advisory panel advising Scotland’s deputy first minister on welfare reform (2013) and the independent review of the mandating of DNA evidence in the immigration system.
 Darra became a Trustee in 2016.

-Our patrons, presidents and ambassadors have helped us raise hundreds of thousands of pounds through their work, which ranges from hosting events to donating gifts.
+Our presidents, patrons and ambassadors have helped us raise hundreds of thousands of pounds through their work, which ranges from hosting events to donating gifts.

 HRH The Duchess of Cornwall